 Think about it: What is your (or your church’s) briarpatch—the area where you’re afraid to go, or feel unequipped to address?
 Is it sharing what you really think on controversial issues?
 Becoming friends with someone who’s different from you?
 Confronting and overcoming your own pain, doubts, or fears?
 Bold and challenging, The Briarpatch Gospel provides a new vernacular for Christians to have open, honest conversations about what loving each other in Christ’s name might look like in the briarpatches of their own communities.

-christian inspiration, heartbreaking personal journey, through the briarpatch, church community, facing obstacles together, walking by faith, confronting fears, overcoming pain, new vernacular for christians, honest conversations about loving each other, new commandment, following jesus, braving the thorny places, american christianity, morality, christian consciousness, theological dialogue, christian life, coming to grips with fear, navigating the thicket with jesus, biblical direction
+christian nonfiction, christian living, building faith, love one another, christian inspiration, heartbreaking personal journey, walking by faith, confronting fears, church community, facing obstacles together, overcoming pain, new commandment, following jesus, braving the thorny places, american christianity, morality, christian consciousness, theological dialogue, christian life, coming to grips with fear, navigating the thicket with jesus, biblical direction

 This book is a very clear picture on the way Christians need to think and what pre-Christians need to hear.
 As for hearing, I have a blind friend who could use the experience of the author's perspective.
 Is there an audio format?